Skip to content

 SD15

-Result? - Model that's has basic understanding of the world, but to use it effectively you need to "hunt" for the right keywords
+• Model that has a basic understanding of the world, but effective use often requires "hunting" for the right keywords

 SD21

-Result? - Its almost like model was "lobotomized".
+• It's almost like the model was "lobotomized".

-E.g. For concept of "topless", its not like it just doesn't have sample data for it, it was "burned out" of the model.
+E.g. for the concept of "topless", it is not just missing sample data.
+It was effectively "burned out" of the model.
 So to add concepts that model did not understand it takes massive effort, almost close to retraining.
 Fail.

 SDXL